Azure/dev-spaces/README.md

-# Azure Dev Spaces
+# Azure Dev Spaces is retiring on 31 October 2023.
-Azure Dev Spaces is an extension to AKS that allows you to easily run and debug YOUR code in the context of a larger application.
-You can test your code end-to-end, hit breakpoints on code running in the cluster, and share a development cluster between team members without interference.
-[Click here for more information.](https://aka.ms/signup-azds)

-# Purpose of this repository
-This source repository primarily hosts *AZDS code samples* to support product guides, as well as provide high-level insight into our product roadmap.
-Product documentation is hosted here: http://aka.ms/get-azds.
+Azure Dev Spaces will be retired on October 31, 2023.
+Developers should move to using [Bridge to Kubernetes](https://aka.ms/bridge-to-k8s-ga), a client developer tool.

+The purpose of Azure Dev Spaces was about easing developers into developing on Kubernetes.
+A significant tradeoff in the approach of Azure Dev Spaces was putting extra burden on developers to understand Docker and Kubernetes configurations as well as Kubernetes deployment concepts.
+Over time, it also became clear that the approach of Azure Dev Spaces did not effectively decrease the speed of inner loop development on Kubernetes.
+Bridge to Kubernetes effectively decreases the speed of inner loop development and avoids unnecessary burden on developers.

+The core mission remains unchanged: Build the best developer experiences to develop, test, and debug microservice code in the context of the larger application.

+### How does this affect me?
+After 31 October 2023, Azure Dev Spaces will no longer be supported, and all projects using Azure Dev Spaces will no longer function.

+### What action should I take?
+Transition to [Bridge to Kubernetes](https://aka.ms/bridge-to-k8s-ga).
+More information on migration options is available [here](https://aka.ms/migrate-to-bridge).

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a